rOY369/Docs/work/Sustainable office/zero_waste.md

 - Tissues : Use of napkins, toilet rolls and face tissues.
 	- Toilet rolls in the washroom and tissues in the kitchen can be replaced by Beco products.
 - Ideal Printer settings and policy

--
+**Other possible solutions to be evaluated**
 Business Cards

 ### Waste Management Consultants